THE CHALLENGE OF PARADISE

 We all seem to long for happiness, but, given that experiencing the unexpected is inevitable to all those who are not omniscient, the rules of this life appear to be that intesifying happiness can best be accomplished by an ever deepening effort to discover, assimilate, and master the ways life works.
 I believe we can embrace this truth, and find paradise, or flee from it, and find hell.
 The choice is ours.

 There seem to me to have been two primary ways of exerting such effort historically-imagining life the way we would like it to be and disconnecting from life when it does not conform to our wishes; and imagining life the way we would like it to be and then working with real resources to build what we want.
-The first view, in many ways, strikes me as being similar in many ways to the historical view of the philosopher Plato, while the second is more reminiscent of Thales and Aristotle.
+The first view, in many ways, strikes me as being similar in many ways to the historical view of the philosopher Plato, while the second is more reminiscent of Thales, the first philosopher.

 The Platonic view, believing that studying reality corrupts the imagination and therefore each man should devote himself to pure imagination, began in ancient Greece and sadly is pervasive to this day.
 Go into the library and read the history of mathematics and physics and you will hear the same tales repeatedly: how Archimedes, the genius of ancient Greece, boasted of his abstract mathematical developments but disdained his real inventions; of how Leonardo da Vinci thrived on imagination, but also believed that if sex were not necessary for human reproduction, no humans would mate, as the bodily organs were too repulsive to him; of the countless scientists who loftily state they are more pure and angelic than those greasy technicians who are so lowly as to actually solve real problems in engineering and mechanics.